Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Secondary neutrino fluxes by decays of light particles

 where $\langle e^{-\tau_{\rm abs}(E_\chi,r)} \rangle$ is a directional average of the absorption factor \cite{Caputo:2021rux},

-Typically, the trapping case is already excluded by other cosmological observations and experiments.
+Typically, the trapping case is already excluded by other cosmological observations and experiments (In fact, the upper limits we derived in section~\ref{sec5} highly overlap with their constraints).
 In addition, due to the exponential suppression, we would not improve significantly the constraints on the trapping regime from the SN energy loss argument.

 Light particles will also be trapped by the gravitational potential of the core when the kinetic energy of $\chi$ satisfies \cite{Dreiner:2003wh,Mastrototaro:2019vug}

 where $G_N$ is the Newton constant, $M_r$ is the enclosed mass of the core inside a radius $r$.
 One can take into account this effect by modifying the energy spectrum for light particles,